crossplane/crossplane/design/design-doc-composition.md

   provisioned `GKECluster`.

-The one-to-one relationship between resource claims and resource classes thus weakens portability, separation of concerns, and support for [GitOps].
-An infrastructure operator can publish a resource class representing a single managed resource that an application operator may dynamically provision, but in the likely event that managed resource requires supporting managed resources to function usefully the application operator must ask an infrastructure operator to provision them.
+The one-to-one relationship between resource claims and resource classes thus weakens separation of concerns, portability, and support for [GitOps].
+An infrastructure operator can publish a resource class representing a single managed resource that an application operator may dynamically provision, but in the likely event that managed resource requires supporting managed resources to function usefully the application operator must ask the infrastructure operator to provision them.

-Furthermore, defining a core set of portable resource claims has begun to limit Crossplane.
+Furthermore, maintaining a core set of portable resource claims has begun to limit Crossplane.
 Resource claims are subject to the [lowest common denominator] problem; when a claim may provide configuration inputs that may be used to match or provision many kinds of managed resource it may support only the settings that apply to _all_ compatible managed resources.
 This is in part why Crossplane